bingli8802/System-Design/Design questions/twitter.md

 7. Moments.

 ## 3. Capacity Estimation and Constraints
-Let’s assume we have one billion total users with 200 million daily active users (DAU).
+Let’s assume we have 3 billion total users with 200 million daily active users (DAU).
 Also assume we have 100 million new tweets every day and on average each user follows 200 people.

 **How many favorites per day?** If, on average, each user favorites five tweets per day we will have: